Errors and Warnings¶

 ¶

 Warns that a dynamic cast ($cast) is unnecessary as the $cast will always succeed or fail.
-If it will always fail, the $cast is useless.
-If it will always succeed a static cast may be preferred.
+If it will always fail, the $cast is useless, and if it will always succeed, a static cast may be preferred.

 -